Convert an Excel Sheet Index into Revit Placeholder Sheets using Dynamo and Python.

 /AK at 03:40 UTC

 Are you looking for a way to send support in return for a positive outcome?
-Thank you!
-Visit /support to learn more.
+Visit /funding to learn more.